ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 ## [1] "Hello\nWorld"
 ```

-Single or double backslash is also used as an "escape" character to turn off special characters or allow quotation marks to be included in strings:
+Single or double backslash is also used as an `escape` character to turn off special characters or allow quotation marks to be included in strings:

 ```r